deusx7/deusx7.github.io/posts/thm/posts/simplectf.md

 ![](https://i.imgur.com/0EyF45B.png)

-- these password is encoded in MD5, so we cracked it and got the real password
+- Unexpectedly, the password is encoded in MD5, so we cracked it and got the real password

 ![](https://i.imgur.com/Y73vcY3.png)